etcoding/jquery.editable/Readme.markdown

 ```
 Upon double-clicking on span text it will turn into an input field with a value of whatever text the span has.
 Blur or hit enter to return back to span and save changes, or hit esc to cancel changes.
+A "change" event can also be attached
+to the original element.

 All parameters are optional.
 Shown are default values.
 	type: textarea, or one of the types that can be applied to the input field (text, tel, number, etc).